-Burial insurance for cancer patients is available.
-Whether you are currently in treatment, in remission, or cancer survivor, there are burial insurance policies for you.
+Burial insurance for cancer patients is available whether you’re just diagnosed with cancer, currently undergoing cancer treatment, in remission, or if you are a cancer survivor.
+There are burial, funeral, or final expense insurance policies for you.

 Let me help you find affordable life insurance, burial insurance, or final expense insurance for you or your loved one who has cancer or a history of cancer in the past.